kimberlytew/bakerysalesEDA/README.md

 It is interesting to see that most of the sales was done during the morning session from 8-11am , the sales peak at 11am , and slowly coming down after lunch hour.
 The sales improve slightly during 4pm-6pm and then slow down drastically .
 The hourly sales pattern could provide some hindsight to the bakery in setting their business hour.
 The hour after 6pm contribute very litter sales , maybe the bakery can consider to end their business by 6pm .

+As the percentage of sales after 7pm is of 0.44% of the total sales record , the bakery could consider to close the business by by 7 pm instead of open until so late.
+This can help them to save the man power and utility cost and make better use of it in boosting the sales during other time of the day.

+From the calculation ,we also realized that the top 10 menu items constitutes 47% of the total sales (total unique menu item=149 ) thus , it is worth to delve into those less sold item and decide whether to discontinue or improvise.
+The bakery can also design a package sale that tie up 2 or more menu item together, which can help to boost those less sold menu item